Data Sheet for Students

 The most important task is to agree on educational matters (subjects that you will choose) with our Faculty Coordinators before your coming.
 Email addresses of Faculty Coordinators responsible for proper faculty and list of offered courses can be found in additional charts.

 AWF Warsaw offers courses in English, with English support (practical sport disciplines) and in Polish.
 We can offer you an individual path of study using materials and the helpful assistance of our English speaking teachers and students.
 Also, it is our custom that Erasmus students are allowed to take any course (from any level and any faculty) as long as it is accepted by the faculty coordinator in home university.
+We have introduced limites of ECTS from incoming students.
+The minimum number of ECTS to be accepted to AWF is 20, the maximum is 40 in a semester.

 Languages skills required